 This is the most obvious step, but that doesn’t make it less important.
-Pictures help personalize your workspace!
-Smiles are contagious, especially when they’re on the faces of people you love (after all, I would hope that you wouldn’t display pictures of loved ones crying).
+Pictures help personalize your work space!
+Smiles are contagious, especially when they’re on the faces of people you love like friends and family.
 Or, if you’d rather not bring in all of your picture frames, artwork adds color to your neutral-colored cube walls as well.
-It is said that colors can play an important role in affecting our moods, so fill your cubicle with colors like green (associated with optimism), blue (said to be calming and gives a sense of security), and heck, you can even treat yourself like the king or queen you are and throw a little purple (associated with royalty) in there, too!
+It is said that colors can play an important role in affecting our moods, so fill your cubicle with colors like green (associated with optimism), blue (said to be calming and gives a sense of security), and you can even treat yourself like the king or queen you are and throw a little purple (associated with royalty) in there, too!

 Step Two: Add Some Life.

 No, you don’t need to run out and buy a hamster or anything (unless that’s acceptable at your work place, and you find peace in the sound of a hamster wheel).
 Simply putting a plant in your cubicle can create positive energy, and increase productivity.
 This also adds that hint of green I mentioned earlier.
-However, if you are going to add plants to your cube, make sure they’re office friendly!
+However, if you’re going to add plants to your cube, make sure they’re office friendly!
 No plants should be harmed in the decorating of your cubicle!
-Plants that would survive in the office environment include English Ivy, Wandering Jew, Asparagus Fern, Mother-In-Law’s Tongue, Bamboo, or a Jade Plant.
+Plants that would survive in an office environment include: English Ivy, Asparagus Fern, Mother-In-Law’s Tongue, Bamboo, or a Jade Plant.